Mirabehn: Post-independence life in India

 After Independence, she established a settlement named Bapu Gram in Rishikesh and the Gopal Ashram in Bhilangna Valley in 1952.
 She took to dairying and farming experiments in these ashrams and also spent a while in Kashmir.
 During the time she spent in Kumaon and Garhwal she observed the destruction of the forests there and the impact it was having on floods in the plains.
 She wrote about it in an essay titled Something Wrong in the Himalaya but her advice was ignored by the Forest Department.
 In the 1980s, these areas witnessed a large Gandhian environmental campaign to save the forests called the Chipko Movement.

 Austrian years

 She returned to England in 1959, and relocated to Austria in 1960.
 Her long-time friend, India's Prime Minister Indira Gandhi, whom Mirabehn had known since Gandhi was a child, made sure she was taken care of even while in Austria.
-Gandhi had instructed the Indian Embassy in Austria to provide Mirabehn with whatever she needed.
+Prime Minister Gandhi had instructed the Indian Embassy in Austria to provide Mirabehn with whatever she needed.
 Throughout her years in Austria, four of her friends visited her daily.
 Nonetheless, she continued to voluntarily live a simple life, eating only natural foods and abstaining from using labor saving devices.
 She spent 22 years in small villages in the Vienna Woods (Baden, Hinterbrühl, Kracking), where she died in 1982.

 She was awarded India's second highest civilian honour, the Padma Vibhushan, in 1981.